brianwskim/academic-page/_pages/about.md

 ---
 permalink: /
-title: "Brian Kim - Research Portfolio and Blog"
+title: "Research Portfolio and Blog"
 author_profile: true
 redirect_from:
   - /about/